Posts

 Image

-This stylish sail training ship, the TS ROYALIST, was designed by well-known naval architect, Colin Mudie as a brig, which is a type of sailing vessel defined by it's rig - in this case, two masts which are square-rigged.
+This stylish sail training ship, the TS ROYALIST, was designed by well-known naval architect, Colin Mudie as a brig which is a type of sailing vessel defined by it's rig - in this case, two masts which are square-rigged.
 She was built by Groves & Guttridge in East Cowes, the Isle of Wight, and was launched on 3rd August 1971 by Princess Anne.
 She was operated by the Marine Society & Sea Cadets of the UK, and had a dedicated crew of 8, and accommodated up to 24 trainees on each voyage.
 She visited many ports around the UK, France, and several Irish ports.
-Because of her age, she was decommissioned in November of 2014 to make way for a newer brig-rigged vessel of the same name, which was built in Spain.
+Because of her age, she was decommissioned in November 2014 to make way for a newer brig-rigged vessel of the same name, which was built in Spain.
 Looking back on her 43 years of service, up to 30,000 cadets benefited from great offshore voyage experiences, which is an incredible legacy.
 Wicklow was one of the privileged Irish ports that the TS ROYALIST visited on several occasions in the late 1990s and early 2000s.
-A...
+As I ...

 The CEG COSMOS